To apply, students must be:

 No. There will be no restrictions on major or field of study.
 The program will fund the completion of a bachelor’s degree in the Scholar’s choice of major.

 Yes.
-A student must attend a US accredited, four-year, not-for-profit, private or public college or university.
+A student must enroll full-time, in a four-year degree program, at a US accredited, not-for-profit, private or public college or university.

 Does the scholarship allow a student to enroll in an Associate’s Degree program at a community college, and then transfer to a four-year institution?

-No. It will only be awarded to high school seniors who matriculate at a four-year program, directly after graduating from high school, without interruption.
+No. The Gates Scholarship will only be awarded to high school seniors who matriculate in a four-year program, directly after graduating from high school, without interruption.

 Is a student eligible for The Gates Scholarship if s/he is enrolled, full-time, in a four-year program at a community college?